 In a large saucepan over medium heat, cook onions and mushrooms until the liquid released from the mushrooms is mostly evaporated (about 10 minutes).

 Add the milk, the remaining 1 1/2 cups vegetable broth, and sherry to the mushrooms and onions, whisking as they are added.
 Bring to a boil, stirring occasionally.
 Reduce heat to a simmer and whisk in the arrowroot/vegetable broth mixture.
 Cook 5 minutes stirring constantly.
 The sauce should thicken slightly.
 Remove from the heat.

-Add the un-chicken tofu, peas, roasted red pepper, nutritional yeast, salt, and pepper to the sauce.
+Add the cooked spaghetti, un-chicken tofu, peas, roasted red pepper, nutritional yeast, salt, and pepper to the sauce.
 Combine thoroughly and transfer to a large shallow baking dish (I used a 9x13 pan).
 Sprinkle the 1/2 cup breadcrumbs evenly over the top and cover pan tightly with foil.

 Bake for 30 minutes or until bubbly.
 Top each serving with some chopped parsley and a sprinkling of breadcrumbs.
 Serves 4 generously.

 *Nutritional yeast is a very healthy deactivated yeast packed with B-vitamins, folic acid, selenium, zinc, and protein.
 It does not in any way resemble or taste like brewers yeast or bread yeast.
 It is a yellow flake (use the flake kind not the powder if possible) that dissolves into the food you add it to imparting that cheese-nut flavor.
 You can find it at Whole Foods or in health and natural food stores or order it online here.